-The primary goal of the financial aid professional is to help students achieve their educational potential by providing appropriate financial resources.
-Our members are required to exemplify the highest level of ethical behavior in helping students and families find the best ways to pay for college and demonstrate the highest level of professionalism.
-We take great pride in our essential task of helping our students and families determine the best ways to meet their educational expenses.
+The primary goal of the financial aid professional is to help students achieve their educational goals through financial support and resources.
+NASFAA members are required to exemplify the highest level of ethical behavior and demonstrate the highest level of professionalism.
+The following guidelines were last updated by NASFAA's Board of Directors in March 2014.

 - Promote the free expression of ideas and opinions, and foster respect for diverse viewpoints within the profession.